 - Convicted of a felony (including cases where the sentence is suspended or the defendant is placed on probation) unless the case was dismissed or expunged or the person was subsequently granted a pardon explicitly restoring the ability to possess a firearm.
 Arkansas also follows federal law in exempting from the felony prohibition, people convicted of antitrust violations, unfair trade practices, restraints of trade, or other similar offenses relating to the regulation of business practices;1

 - Adjudicated mentally ill; or

 - Committed involuntarily to any mental institution.2

-A person who has entered a plea of guilty or nolo contendere prior to an adjudication of guilt for a felony is nevertheless considered as having a felony conviction for purposes of any law prohibiting possession of a firearm by certain persons.2
+A person who has entered a plea of guilty or nolo contendere prior to an adjudication of guilt for a felony is nevertheless considered as having a felony conviction for purposes of any law prohibiting possession of a firearm by certain persons.3

 Arkansas law also grants the governor the authority to restore the right of person who has been convicted of a felony or adjudicated delinquent to possess a firearm under state law, without granting a pardon, upon recommendation of the chief law enforcement officer in the jurisdiction where the person resides, so long as the underlying felony or delinquency adjudication did not involve the use of a weapon and occurred more than eight years previous.
 (Note that federal law may still prohibit the person from possessing firearms.)